leonardocruz37/Fishing-Fleet-Modeling/README.md

 # Fishing-fleet-modeling
-Code and additional supplementary figures (Figs. S20-S102) associated with the article ***'Fisheries track the future redistribution of marine species'***
+Code and additional supplementary figures (Figs. S20-S102) associated with the article ***'Fisheries track the future redistribution of marine species'***.
 The code is in order of execution and  restarting the R session in every step is necessary to avoid packages conflicts.

 All the data and code necesary to reproduce the results are available at: doi.org/10.6084/m9.figshare.25907905.
 This compressed file includes: